Resume Tips

 Option 2: Integrated Within "Work Experience"

-List a major project as its own entry under the relevant job, or list freelance/contract work as separate job entries.
+List a major project as its own entry under the relevant job, or list freelance and contract work as separate job entries.

 Best for: Consultants, freelancers, or employees who led a major, discrete initiative that deserves its own spotlight alongside their regular duties.